spacebeam/research/web/spacebeam.org/content/updates/howto-gather.md

 $ python3 /usr/src/starcraft-sif/examples/launcher.py
 ```

-If everything works as expected, you will see Chaoslauncher, the first time it will ask for the location of `StarCraft.exe`, you will find it on `/opt/StarCraft/` confirm, it will ask probably to restart `Chaoslauncher.exe`, kill the current session with `Control-C` in the terminal where you start `launcher.py` and run it again.
+If everything works as expected, you will see Chaoslauncher, the first time it will ask for the location of `StarCraft.exe`, you will find it on `/opt/StarCraft/` confirm and it will ask probably to restart `Chaoslauncher.exe`, kill the current session with `Control-C` in the terminal where you start `launcher.py` and run it again.

 ```
 $ python3 /usr/src/starcraft-sif/examples/launcher.py
 ```

-Now with Chaoslauncher ready, enable the `BWAPI 4.2.0 [RELEASE]` and and `W-MODE` plugins and click on `Start` hopefully that will launch the game on your new environment, Check `Multiplayer -> Local PC` and confirm that you see a `blueberry` waiting in the lobby.
+Now with Chaoslauncher ready, enable the `BWAPI 4.2.0 [RELEASE]` and and `W-MODE` plugins and click on `Start` hopefully that will launch the game on your new environment, check `Multiplayer -> Local PC` and confirm that you see `blueberry` waiting in the lobby.

 ## What is TorchCraft again?